 The brand design, values and communication messages are essential, as well as the actual design of the packaging.
-You will need to demonstrate real ‘shelf appeal’ that showcases just what can be done with aluminium.
-The brand communication should not only highlight the brand name and stylish packaging but the reusability and recyclability of the material should be a key element, with a clear call to action to take personal responsibility at the end of the product life.
+You will need to demonstrate real ‘shelf appeal’ that showcases sustainability and just what can be done with aluminium.

 The packaging must be made out of aluminium or an aluminium alloy.

 An actual mock up is not essential, but we do expect clear drawings/graphics to showcase the product.
-The product needs to be able to demonstrate that it can be manufactured and processed for recycling and marketed appropriately.
+The product needs to be able to demonstrate that it can be manufactured, filled, transported, marketed, consumed and appropriately recycled.

 Give your entry the edge with free technical training.
-The Aluminium Federation (Alfed) will provide free bespoke training sessions as part of the brief, (once you have registered for the Starpack Awards on their website, details TBC) on the benefits of using aluminium in packaging design and how the metal is formed and shaped using different technologies.
+The Aluminium Federation (Alfed) will provide free bespoke training sessions as part of the brief, (once you have registered for the Starpack Awards on their website), on the benefits of using aluminium in packaging design and how the metal is formed and shaped using different technologies.